Khronophobia/PJSekai-Overlay-English-Guide/README.md

 This is a guide on how to use [pjsekai-overlay](https://github.com/sevenc-nanashi/pjsekai-overlay) for English people.
 This also includes how to navigate AviUtl, but only the bare minimum required for this purpose.

 **DISCLAIMER:**\
 I do NOT speak Japanese.
 I figured out everything by trial and error.
-Some parts of this guide *may be wrong*.\
+Some parts of this guide *may be partially or completely wrong*.\
 As Nanashi said, this is a tool intended for Japanese people.
 If you're having trouble, do NOT ask Nanashi for help.

 ## Requirements